Your Austin Real Estate Investment and Wealth Building

 I can’t really point to a “guru”, or say that I’m a disciple of any sort of “investment philosophy”, but I have since the 1990s read articles by Scott Burns (now retiring) and I like to catch Money Talk by Carl Stewart on KLBJ AM Radio in Austin when I can (or the podcasts).
 I was also profoundly influenced 20 years ago after reading The Millionaire Next Door.
 It’s a great book, and everyone should read it.

 The result of absorbing content from these sources, and others, is that I’ve adopted “beliefs” and “money habits” that cause me to live a lifestyle well below my means, with no debt other than real estate debt.
-Then, Sylvia and I continuously plow the excess income into real estate investments that we have slowly built over time, starting in 1994 with our first real estate investment purchase.
+Then, I continuously plow the excess income into real estate investments that have slowly built over time, starting in 1994 with my first real estate investment purchase.

-We do also pay into our tax deductible IRAs.
-But, mainly, because we are real estate Brokers, and I am a professional property manager, real estate investing has been our chosen path to financial freedom.
+I do also pay into a tax deductible IRAs.
+But, mainly, because I am a real estate Broker, and a professional property manager, real estate investing has been my chosen path to financial freedom.

-Unlike a lot of our Realtor friends, our standard of living does not fluctuate up in good markets when commission income increases.
-We drive a Jeep and a Hyundai and live in middle class SW Austin.
-In good Austin real estate markets, when we earn more, we simply use it to buy more real estate instead of upgrading our lifestyle.
-Then when the market slows, and income drops, there is nothing to cut back on as we plan for those dips by living well below our means, seeking happiness in ways other than consumer consumption.
+Unlike a lot of my Realtor friends, my standard of living does not fluctuate up in good markets when commission income increases.
+I drive a Jeep live in middle class housing.
+In good Austin real estate markets, when I earn more, I simply use it to buy more real estate instead of upgrading my lifestyle.
+Then when the market slows, and income drops, there is nothing to cut back on as I plan for those dips by living well below my means, seeking happiness in ways other than consumer consumption.

-That’s our philosophy in a nutshell.
-We do splurge on vacations though. 🙂
+That’s my philosophy in a nutshell.
+I do splurge on vacations though. 🙂

 Example of an Actual “Negative Cash Flow” Property I Own

 So, let’s look at a typical “negative cash flow” Austin rental property that I own.
 I’ll use the “worst” negative cash flow property I have, the one with the highest negative cash flow.
-(We do have many that are “positive” because they are paid off).
 This is a single family home, with 12 years remaining on a 15 year note.
 I’ll try to make this as simple as possible.

 Payment: $1,730 (Payment + Interest only)